Rahul Ravindran: Career

 In 2019, he directed Manmadhudu 2 was a failure.
 In 2021, he also starred with Nani and Sai Pallavi in Shyam Singha Roy.

 In 2023, he essay the role of the husband in the Tamil drama The Great Indian Kitchen, a remake of the Malayalam version was released to highly positive reviews from critics and audiences.
+In 2024, he made his Hindi debut in the action-thriller Jigra (2024), starring Alia Bhatt and Vedang Raina.

 Personal life

+Rahul Ravindran is married to singer Chinmayi Sripaada in May 2014, whom he began dating in June 2013 after meeting her at the premiere of Andala Rakshasi.
+Chinmayi dubbed for the heroine in the movie.
+They have twin children (Driptah & Sharvas).

-His Parents are Ravindran and Vasumathi He has a younger brother Rohit, who is a professional photographer.
+He has a younger brother, Rohit, who is a professional photographer.